jnrdt/docker-machine-env/README.md

 ## Use case

-You want to use Docker with Node (for example with child_process.exec) from Windows.
+You want to use Docker with Node from Windows.

 When you launch the Docker Quickstart Terminal, it sets some environment variables.
 When you're out of it, you have to run `docker-machine env` that prints you some commands to run to set environment variables.

-The module docker-machine-env gets from this command the considered environment variables in a javascript object so that you can use it in child_process.exec.
+The module docker-machine-env gets from this command the considered environment variables in a javascript object so that you can use it in `child_process.exec` for example.

 ## Installation
 `npm install docker-machine-env`